fwhaslam/RobotMinds/README.md

 ## History ( latest first )

+2022/08/28 = Improved resnet version of horse2zebra cyclegan.
+        Using Concatenate instead of Add and the underlying image comes through a little to the end.

 2022/08/27 = Improved resnet version of horse2zebra cyclegan.
         This creates zebra stripes but does not recreate the horse shape.